scotttrinh/tinydot/README.md

 # tinydot

-A specification language for JavaScript data and functions inspired by [Clojure's](http://clojure.org) amazing [`core.spec`](http://clojure.org/about/spec).
+A library for specifying JavaScript data and functions inspired by [Clojure's](http://clojure.org) amazing [`core.spec`](http://clojure.org/about/spec).